thedeadferryman/mapr/README.md

-# kodgen
+# mapr

-This is the kodgen project.
+This is the mapr project.

 # Building and installing